-If you want to be a big spender (or even just a look-a-alike), discover ‘Quartier Latin’ in the Theatre district.
+If you want to be a big spender (or even just look like one), discover ‘Quartier Latin’ in the Theatre district.
 Ladies and gentlemen can shop any luxury item in any fabric, or pamper themselves with everlasting beauty products.
-The goodies in this neighborhood will fill up your imaginary walk in closet in a heartbeat.
-Stay on a Fashion High and continue to the ‘Wild Sea’ district for a great lunch and more boutiques.
-It is much known for being one of the coziest neighborhoods.
+The goodies in this neighborhood will fill your walk-in closet in a heartbeat.
+Stay on a fashion high and continue to the ‘Wild Sea’ district for a great lunch and more boutiques.
+It is known for being one of Antwerp's coziest neighborhoods.

-The beating heart of your shopping spree should be the Fashion Disctrict.
-It is the home of the Antwerp Six, like Dries Van Noten and Ann De Meulemeester.
+The beating heart of your shopping spree should be the Fashion District.
+It is the home of the Antwerp Six.
+At the start of the 1980s, six graduates from the Royal Academy of Fine Arts of Antwerp established themselves as a fashion collective known as the Antwerp Six.
+The designs of Dries Van Noten, Ann Demeulemeester, Dirk Van Saene, Walter Van Beirendonck, Dirk Bikkembergs and Marina Yee transformed the international fashion scene.
+Get a real feel for their inspiration in this district.
 It provides you with a deeper connection with the Antwerp lifestyle and it harbors the city’s style monuments: The MoMu Fashion museum, Het Modepaleis and the Flanders Fashion Institute.
 You can find them along the Nationalestraat, one of the most hip and happening streets where young Fashion Academy graduates start their career in one of the many flagship stores.
-If you consider yourself an original, the Kammenstraat is your hipster get away street and will plunge you into a more alternative and casual atmosphere.
+If you consider yourself an original, the Kammenstraat is your hipster getaway street and will plunge you into a more alternative and casual atmosphere.